 - Economic issues

 The two main objectives of the Sustainability Analysis section of the project are:

-- To evaluate sustainability aspects of eco-technologies selected in the Evidence-base of eco-technologies section, using a decision support-based framework for sustainability analysis for each of the catchment areas.
+1- To evaluate sustainability aspects of ecotechnologies selected under the Evidence base of ecotechnologies, using a decision support-based framework for sustainability analyses for each of the catchment areas.

-To be able to apply this, a step-by-step systems analysis approach will be carried out together with local stakeholders by:
+A step-by-step systems analysis approach will be carried out together with local stakeholders to evaluate sustainability aspects of ecotechnologies by: